Changdao County: Economy

-The major occupation was aquaculture, producing products such as sea cucumbers, abalone, sea urchins, bivalves, kelp, scallops, prawns and fish.
+The major occupation of the islands is aquaculture, producing products such as sea cucumbers, abalone, sea urchins, bivalves, kelp, scallops, prawns and fish.
 Tourism is also important; many of the villages sport resort hotels.

+In 2020, the regional GDP of Changdao County will reach 744.597 million RMB, a decrease of 1.4% over 2019 in terms of comparable prices, and the added value of the primary industry will reach 478.123 million RMB, an increase of 6.4% over 2019.
+The added value of the secondary industry was 296.8 million RMB, an increase of 1.5% over 2019; The added value of the tertiary industry was 236.794 million RMB, down 12.2% from 2019.
+The composition of the three industries is 64.2:4.0:31.8.
+The per capita GDP is 195,947 RMB.

 Transportation

-The islands were regularly served by both a passenger and vehicle Roll On, Roll Off ferry from Penglai.
+The islands are regularly served by both a passenger and vehicle roll-on/roll-off ferry from Penglai.
 There was a small military airport on the largest island, South Changshan Island.

+Roads

+By 2015, the mileage of Changdao County was 141.8 kilometers, and the density of the road network was 2.2 kilometers per square kilometer.

+Waterways

+As of 2013, Changdao County had 13 transportation ports and 21 port berths.
+There were 52 transport vessels with an annual cargo throughput of 3.8 million tons and more than 2.6 million passengers.
+There are 14 waterways in the territory, including 3 international waterways, and more than 300 large passenger and cargo ships pass by every day, which is the only place for domestic and foreign ships to travel to and from Tianjin, Beijing, Hebei, Liaoning and other regions.

 Tourism

-Both Changdao National Forest Park and Changdao National Nature Reserve were located on the islands, which were on a cross-Bohai Sea flyway.
+Both Changdao National Forest Park and Changdao National Nature Reserve are located on the islands, which were on a cross-Bohai Sea flyway.

 Temple Island (廟島 (庙岛, Miàodǎo)) got its name from the large number of temples that were built there.
 Xianying Palace is a temple that was built during the Northern Song dynasty, starting in 1122.
 It was originally a Taoist temple to the sea goddess Matsu, but became Buddhist later.
 At the present time the local government has restored the temple to its Ming dynasty appearance, although many additions had been made during the Qing.

 Changdao Island was previously closed to non-Chinese nationals.
-Westerners found on the island were swiftly taken to the passenger ferry terminal and placed on the next ferry back to Penglai by the islands Police service.
+Foreigners found on the island were swiftly taken to the passenger ferry terminal and placed on the next ferry back to Penglai by the islands police service.
 Islanders promptly reported all "outsiders" to the islands police service.
 Police explained the reasons for this was due to the high number of military installations on the Island.
-The Changdao Islands were now open to non-Chinese nationals, including westerners.
+The Changdao Islands are now open to non-Chinese nationals.
 This was agreed by the local and national governments as of 1 December 2008.